olsihoxha/telegram-bot-serverless/README.md

 # Get a bot from Telegram
 $ /newbot

-# Put the token received into a file called serverless.env.yml, like this
+# Put the token received into a file called serverless.yml in the env section
-$ cat serverless.env.yml
 TELEGRAM_TOKEN: <your_token>

 # Deploy it!